ykhwong/jcl-assess/README.md

 - Website: http://ykhwong.x-y.net

 ## INTRODUCTION
 This tool assesses JCLs.
-Since it also incldues the custom cobol parser, the COBOL files will be also analyzed throughout the JCLs.
+Since it also includes the custom cobol parser, the COBOL files will be also analyzed throughout the JCLs.

 ## Getting started
 ### Prerequisites